-Providing counsel to LGBT individuals from Jamaica seeking affirmative asylum in the United States.
+Immigration Equality – Jared works with LGBTQ individuals from Jamaica and Nigeria seeking affirmative asylum in the United States.

-CAIR Coalition – Representing client in bond-reduction proceedings before Immigration Court.
-Upon written motion, obtained order granting reduced bond amount.
+CAIR Coalition – Represented a client in bond-reduction proceedings before Immigration Court.
+Upon written motion, Jared obtained an order granting reduced bond amount.

 Turner v.
-Pidgeon, No. 17-424 (2017) – Drafted Brief of Amici Curiae to Supreme Court of the United States on behalf of LGBT Bar Association in Support of Sylvester Turner and City of Houston in case to decide whether the Supreme Court of Texas correctly decided that Obergefell v.
+Pidgeon, No. 17-424 (2017) – Drafted a brief of Amici Curiae to the Supreme Court of the United States on behalf of the LGBT Bar Association in Support of Sylvester Turner and the City of Houston in a case to decide whether the Supreme Court of Texas correctly decided that Obergefell v.
 Hodges and Pavan v.
-Smith “did not hold that states must provide the same publicly funded benefits to all married persons,” regardless of whether their marriages are same-sex or opposite sex.
+Smith “did not hold that states must provide the same publicly funded benefits to all married persons,” regardless of whether their marriages are same sex or opposite sex.